Best Film for the Olympus OM-2n

-The best film to use in the Olympus OM-2n will have to be based on the available light, lens, and type of film you want to use.
+The best film to use in your Olympus OM-2n should be based on your lens, lighting, and type of film you want to use.

-To prevent having to carry around a flash and/or tripod, choose a 35mm film that has an ISO of 400 or higher.
+To eliminate having to carry around a flash and/or tripod, go with a 35mm film that has an ISO of 400 or higher.

-Kodak UltraMax 400 - The film can be used in a variety of lighting conditions and is a good option for a color film.
-Kodak UltraMax 400 is fast enough so that you should be able to handhold the OM-2n in just about all circumstances.
+Kodak UltraMax 400 - The film handles a variety of lighting conditions well and is a terrific pick for a color film.
+The film is fast enough so that you should be able to handhold the OM-2n in almost all circumstances.

-Fujifilm photographs tend to have cooler colors with stronger blues and greens compared to Kodak.
+Fuji pictures appear to have cooler tones with notable greens and blues, compared to Kodak.

-Kodak Gold 200 - A staple film emulsion that was launched in the mid-1980s.
-Gold 200 gives the look and feel of family snapshots from the 80s and 90s.
-Use an on-camera flash to get the "classic" look the film is known for.
+Kodak Gold 200 - A staple film that was launched in the mid-1980s.
+The film produces the look of home snapshots from the 80s and 90s.
+Use a flash to get the “nostalgic” look the film is known for.

-Kodak Portra 400 - Among the photography enthusiasts online, Portra 400 is definitely the top color film emulsion.
-Overexpose it by 1 or 2-stops to get the rendering the film is known for.
+Kodak Portra 400 - By far the most popular color negative film among enthusiasts online.
+Overexpose Portra 400 by 1 or 2-stops to get the look the film is well known for.

 Black and White Film